ploio/hyperion-k8s/README.md

 - controller-manager : Enforces Kubernetes services.
 - scheduler : Schedules containers on hosts.
 - proxy : Provides network proxy services.
 - kubelet : Processes a container manifest so the containers are launched according to how they are described.

-## Deployment
+## Infra

 Initialize environment: